shatran/card-react/README.md

   - Init the card element with any values
   - The card element itself don't have to be a child of the form - it can be rendered anywhere

+### How to install

+ - `npm install card-react`
+ - Add `card.css` file to your project's stylesheets.
+You can find it at `lib/` folder.

 ### Usage

-To use, you'll need to include the Card.js and card.css files into your project.
-You can find them at `dist/` folder.
+To use, you'll need to include card-react

 ```html
 ReactCardFormContainer = require('card-react')
 ```

-Once you've included those files, you can initialize react-card. you'll need to make the component the container of your form:
+Once included, you can initialize card-react. you'll need to make the component the container of your form:

 ```jsx
 <ReactCardFormContainer